 - schools that the pupil’s attend after leaving us

 Why we share pupil information

-We do not share information about our pupils with anyone without consent, unless there is a legal basis to do.
+We do not share information about our pupils without consent, unless there is a legal basis to do.
 Examples of legal basis for sharing information is given below.

 Youth Support Services

-Once you are aged 13 or over, we are required by law to pass on certain information to the provider of youth support services in your area.
+Once a pupil is aged 13 or over, the school are required by law to pass on certain information to the provider of youth support services in your area.
 This is the LA support service for young people aged 13 to 19 in England.
 We must provide both the name and address of you and your parents (and your date of birth) and any further information relevant to the support services’ role.

 Data collection requirements:

-To find out more about the data collection requirements placed on us by the Department for Education (for example; via the school census) go to
+More information is available about the data collection requirements placed on us by the Department for Education here

 To find out more about the NPD, go to

 The Department has robust processes in place to ensure the confidentiality of our data is maintained and there are stringent controls in place regarding access and use of the data.